 The LittleBird with Outdoor Seating in Downtown Grand Rapids

 This breakfast spot has a certain European flair to it.
-Small, tiny tiles on the floors inside set the foundation for Parisian cafe style seating throughout.
-We happened to sit outside because the weather in Michigan in July was too pretty to not take advantage of.
+Small, tiny tiles on the floors inside set the foundation for Parisian cafe-style seating throughout.
+We happened to sit in LittleBird's outside area because the weather in Michigan in July was too pretty not to take advantage of.
 But the inside was cozy and inviting too.

-I had an egg white omelette with a generous helping of goat cheese on top and the perfect amount of salad and fruit to go with.
+I had an egg white omelet with a generous helping of goat cheese on top and the perfect amount of salad and fruit to go with it.
 There are so many menu items everyone in your party can find something to suit their taste.
 Or go solo a few times and never repeat a dish!

 Grand Rapids – Extra Treats (Alcohol Included)